 Conclusion

 For many golfers, reaching the mark of breaking 100 is a noteworthy success.
 Understanding what percentage of golfers break 100 provides context and motivation for those striving to improve.
-You will improve your capacity to break 100 by concentrating on important areas including the short game, driving range practice, course management, and mental resilience.
+You will improve your capacity to break 100 by concentrating on important areas, including the short game, driving range practice, course management, and mental resilience.
 Reaching this target requires constant practice and a good attitude, as you remember.
 Keep improving your golf; you will find yourself among the ranks of those who have effectively broke 100.